 Picnicked in Hyde Park?
 Discover the stories of Postman’s Park

-Right in the centre of the city, the green expanse of Hyde Park is a great place to escape the city and relax with a picnic or a boat trip on the Serpentine lake.
+Right in the centre of the city, the green expanse of Hyde Park is a great place to escape the city and relax with a picnic or take a boat trip on the Serpentine lake.
 But to discover a park with a hidden secret, head into the City of London to Postman’s Park.
 It opened in 1880 on the site of a former church burial ground.
 But in 1900 Victorian artist George Frederic Watts came up with the idea of creating a ‘Memorial to Heroic Self Sacrifice’ in the park.

-What are your favourite hidden gems and unusual attractions in London?
+What are your favourite hidden gems and alternative things to do in London?